Skip to main content

 When testosterone levels decline with age, this protective, anti-inflammatory brake is lifted.
 This can lead to a state of chronic, low-grade neuroinflammation.
 This inflammatory milieu disrupts synaptic plasticity, impairs neurotransmitter function (particularly dopamine and serotonin), and can even contribute to neuronal cell death over the long term.

 The subjective experience of this neuroinflammatory state is brain fog, poor memory, low motivation, and depressive symptoms.
 Therefore, restoring optimal levels of sex hormones through a personalized therapy protocol is a direct intervention against neuroinflammation.
-It helps to quell the over-activation of microglia and restore a more homeostatic environment within the central nervous system, leading to tangible improvements in and mood.
+It helps to quell the over-activation of microglia and restore a more homeostatic environment within the central nervous system, leading to tangible improvements in cognitive function and mood.

 This illustrates how a systemic endocrine intervention can have profound and direct effects on the function of the brain, linking the body’s hormonal state to its mental and emotional well-being.